 My 2018 Holiday Gift Guide for Cookbook lovers is here!!
 12 awesome cookbooks that are that are great for holiday gift-giviing.

-- Easy Culinary Science for Better Cooking by Jessica Galvin: This cookbook is absolutely great because the recipes are straightforward, easy and delicious.
+- Easy Culinary Science for Better Cooking by Jessica Galvin: This cookbook is absolutely great because the recipes are straightforward, easy, and delicious.
 The best of all, Jessica offers up the science behind each recipe.

 - The Complete Anti-Inflammatory Diet for Beginners by Dorothy Calimeris: Great cookbook for those who have some kind of chronic disease and need to adhere to an anti-inflammatory diet.
 VERY good!

-- Made Whole by Cristina Curp: It’s cookbook that combines Paleo and low-carb/ketogenic diets, using only whole, natural, unprocessed ingredients.
+- Made Whole by Cristina Curp: It’s a cookbook that combines Paleo and low-carb/ketogenic diets, using only whole, natural, unprocessed ingredients.

-- Joyous Detox by Joy McCarthy: I also met Joy in person few months ago.
+- Joyous Detox by Joy McCarthy: I also met Joy in person a few months ago.
 What a beautiful person!
 I am a big fan of her work and everything she does.
 Her cookbooks are amazing, but my favourite is this one, which it’s full of detox-friendly recipes that are simply delicious and fully nourishing.

 - Easy Dairy-Free Keto by Maria Emmerich: Keto and low-carb recipes for those who want to avoid or can’t eat dairy products.